Notch-Peak Filter

 Dependencies

-To use this port, set Filter specification to Quality factor and centre frequency' and Specify quality factor from input port to `on
+To use this port, set the Filter specification parameters to Quality factor and centre frequency' and the Specify quality factor from input port parameters to `On

 .